chasmack/hummaps/README.md

 #### Mobile Friendly

-Not quite yet but the user interface is built on mobile friendly technology.
+Not quite but the user interface is built on mobile friendly technology.
 Stay tuned.

 #### Subsection search